belita0152/AD-SVM/README.md

 # AD-SVM

-Codes for AD-SVM paper.
-Refactoring is in progress!
+Code refactoring is in progress!